 - The implementation of software solutions that allow them to send mass text or email messages to their patient database to enable them to send important information–usually, a time-intensive task when done manually.

-Dental practices were considered high-risk in the early days of the pandemic, but new research indicates that 80% of adults are comfortable revisiting the dentist.
+Dental practices were considered high-risk in the early days of the pandemic, in fact, research indicates that 80% of adults feel comfortable visiting the dentist again.
 Practices are increasing COVID-19 testing to ease these concerns.
 Some even require patients to be screened twice before an appointment.

 Some offices took advantage of the shutdown to implement tools to increase efficiency and improve productivity, and are turning to technology to: